Loading...

 Quick Comparison

-Feature Medical Alert
+Feature Medical Alert Devices

 Must be worn?
 Yes No No

 Camera or audio?
-No Sometimes Never
+No Some systems Never

 Fall detection?
 Some models Some systems No

 Emergency button?
-Yes Sometimes No
+Yes Some systems No

 24/7 call center?
 Yes Some systems No